simcap/rir/README.md

 Get the basic usage

     $ rir
   Usage of ./rir:
-      -c="": 2 letters string of the country (ISO 3166) -q="": ip address to which to resolve country
+    -c="": 2 letters string of the country (ISO 3166) -n=false: given country return possible hosts count (exclude network and broadcast addresses) -q="": ip address to which to resolve country

 Explore ip blocks given a country